Raju9936/Analysing-Student-Feedback-using-Machine-Learning/README.md

 ## Data Set
 - The Data set is extracted from the kaggle open source (Source: https://www.kaggle.com/chandusrujan/sentimental-analysis-on-student-feedback retrieved in july 2021.)
+- The Data set can be found in our repository : [Data Set](https://github.com/Raju9936/Analysing-Student-Feedback-using-Machine-Learning/blob/main/feedback%20dataset.csv)
 - The Data set consists of 2 coloums reviews and the sentiment either 1 or 0
 - The Data set consists of 5200 rows and it is balanced data set with almost equal number of postive and negative reviews